welldone-cloud/aws-lint-iam-policies/README.md

 * If your are running the script against a single AWS account, you require at least [these permissions](resources/permissions_scope_account.json).

 * If you are running the script against a set of member accounts of an AWS Organization, you must use credentials that belong to the Organizations management account and have at least [these permissions](resources/permissions_scope_organization.json).
 The member accounts need to have an IAM role configured that can be assumed from the Organizations management account.
 In many cases, there is the default `OrganizationAccountAccessRole` available.
-When the script assumes the role you specify, it will automatically drop its permissions to only those that are required.
+When the script assumes the role you specify, it automatically drops its permissions to only those that are required.

 By default, all supported policy types and all regions are analyzed in the targeted AWS account(s).
 See the list of supported arguments below, in case you want to reduce coverage.